-The KDFWR has three crews with one stationed in western Kentucky dedicated to efforts of eradicating aquatic nuisance species and Asian Carp.
+The KDFWR has a crew in western Kentucky dedicated to efforts of eradicating aquatic nuisance species and Asian Carp.

-According to the KDFWR's website, these crews "head state efforts to assess movement habits of the carps using sonic telemetry, they annually are assessing carp abundance relative to other fish species in the Ohio River, and they are on the water every week with a goal of removing every Asian carp they can find."
+According to the KDFWR's website, this crew along with others in the state will "head state efforts to assess movement habits of the carps using sonic telemetry, they annually are assessing carp abundance relative to other fish species in the Ohio River, and they are on the water every week with a goal of removing every Asian carp they can find."

 The KDFWR goes on to say "KDFWR is leading efforts to begin testing harvest methodologies and new sound and pheromone technologies developed by the USGS that will help us and the commercial industry harvest more fish.
 Our goal is to find ways to enhance Asian carp processing businesses; our most important resource concerning large-scale removal of these invasive fish."

 Researchers are planning to experiment with a riverbed bubbler and sound system to attempt to slow the spread of Asian Carp.
 This project was recently announced for the Cumberland River below Barkley Dam as an environmentally-friendly way to block passage of Asian Carp upstream.
 You can read more about the project here.

 Another approach to the carp problem has come through an attempt to give the fish some good "PR".
 A name change has been suggested to glamourize the fish in hopes it will entice diners to order.
 How about some "Silverfin" or "Shanghai Bass" as your main course this evening?